JudithJude369/Foodo-landing-page/README.md

 # Foodo-landing-page
-A landing page for a food delivery company
+A landing page for a food delivery company.
+This project was created using html, vanilla css and javascript.